 Chasing Waterfalls in Cienfuegos

-Known to very little, Cuba, officially the Republic of Cuba, is an island country comprised of the island of Cuba, Isla de la Juventud, archipelagos and 4,195 islands and cays surrounding the main island.
-It’s a mysterious land to many but Cuba is one rich in friendly faces, diverse landscapes, vibrant art and music and tasty cuisine.
-But with a rocky past, the country still feels just out of reach, with many of its people suffering to this day.
+Though mostly unknown to many, Cuba is one rich in friendly faces, diverse landscapes, vibrant art and music and tasty cuisine.
+Sadly, with a rocky past, the country still feels just out of reach, with many of its people suffering even today.

-Located on Bahía de Cienfuegos, a bay on Cuba’s southern coast 90 minutes from Trinidad, Cienfuegos is known for its colonial-era buildings.
-It’s one of the chief seaports for sugarcane, coffee and tobacco in Cuba and a peaceful town oozing charm.
+Located on Bahía de Cienfuegos, a bay on Cuba’s southern coast 90 minutes from Trinidad, Cienfuegos is most known for its elegant, well-preserved French colonial architecture and status as a major Cuban seaport for products like sugarcane, coffee and tobacco.
+Rich in culture, fresh seafood and oozing with charm, this town had it all.

 After a few soggy days in Trinidad, Cienfuegos was up next.
 A “collectivo” arrived at our hostel in Trinidad and drove us to Cienfuegos for 15 CUC each ($15 USD).
 Upon arrival, we checked in to our new homestay, Hostal las Gemelas.